suspenceb/TerrariaCraftingRepo/milestone_2/milestone_2_notes.md

 - New characters have no items assigned to them
 - Characters can equip, at maximum, 1 weapon, 3 armor pieces (head, chestplate, boots), and 6 equipments.
 - Users can have 0 or 1 characters selected for viewing relevant items
-- Only administrators can add to the list of possible items and advancements
+- The list of items cannot be changed from the front end and will be managed directly in the database by site administrators when needed.
 - Usernames can only contain letters and numbers (no special chars)
 - Attempts to equip more items than is permitted will not replace prior equipped items (operation will produce an error instead)
 - If the user has 0 characters selected, they are unable to equip any items.